Lead The Change

 Written by Eban Goodstein | September 6, 2018

-Diversity in business leadership is increasingly critical for business success: leadership diversity means better awareness of the complex demands of consumers and employees, builds stronger cultures for success, and is foundational to innovation to meet those needs.
+Equity in business leadership is increasingly critical for business success: leadership diversity means better awareness of the complex demands of consumers and employees, builds stronger cultures for success, and is foundational to innovation to meet those needs.

 Given these realities, diversity in MBA programs is critical if we hope to reap the benefits of engagement, innovation and creativity in the future.
-As a leading example, Bard's MBA in Sustainability—based in New York City— is one of the few MBA programs globally that is more than 50% female.
+As a leading example, Bard's MBA in Sustainability—based in New York City— is one of the few MBA programs globally that is more than 60% female.

 The program is also unique in its inclusive and collaborative culture, not the cut-throat learning environment that is stereotypical of business schools.
-What makes Bard different?
-And how are other MBA programs responding?

 Keep reading for more on how the landscape of MBA programs is changing.